lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - Memory controller
  - Cache
  - Interfaces
- - Graphics (included in most consumer oriented CPU's)
+ - Graphics (included in most consumer oriented CPUs)

 ##### Instruction set architecture

 An Instruction Set Architecture ([ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture)) is an abstract model of a computer and contains a collection of machine instruction definitions.
-Examples of common ISA's are x86-64, x86 and ARM, with x86-64 being the most common ISA for CPU's in servers, as well as consumer oriented computers.
+Examples of common ISA's are x86-64, x86 and ARM, with x86-64 being the most common ISA for CPUs in servers, as well as consumer oriented computers.

 An ISA is one of the most important aspects of a CPU, because it forms the link between software and hardware.
 ISA's where introduced to make programming software easier, which could now be written in terms of ISA instructions in stead of low level [machine code](https://en.wikipedia.org/wiki/Machine_code).
 This made it possible to execute the same computer program on different computers, without any modification of the code.